Welcome to Blogmas 2020 🎊

 }

-• We convert that value to a valid hex string for inline-styling
+allows us to extract the store’s current hex value- We convert that value to a valid hex string for inline-styling

-• Style the App component
+- Style the

 It worked as expected and with that, I’ve successfully crash coursed through Redux.